fledge-iot/fledge/docs/03_getting_started.rst

 FogLAMP Platforms
 =================

-Due to the use of standard libraries, FogLAMP can run on a large number of platforms and operating environments, but its primary target is Linux distributions. |br| Our testing environment includes Ubuntu LTS 16.04, Ubuntu Core 16 and Raspbian, but we have installed and tested FogLAMP on other Linux distributions.
+Due to the use of standard libraries, FogLAMP can run on a large number of platforms and operating environments, but its primary target is Linux distributions. |br| Our testing environment includes Ubuntu LTS 16.04, Ubuntu LTS 18.04, Ubuntu Core 16 and Raspbian, but we have installed and tested FogLAMP on other Linux distributions.
 In addition to the native support, FogLAMP can also run on Virtual Machines, Docker and LXC containers.

 General Requirements